 Our unvested restricted stock awards and Series A Convertible Preferred Stock are considered participating securities under ASC 260, Earnings Per Share, which means the security may participate in undistributed earnings with common stock.
 Our unvested restricted stock awards are considered participating securities because they entitle holders to non-forfeitable rights to dividends or dividend equivalents during the vesting term.
 The holders of the Series A Convertible Preferred Stock would be entitled to share in dividends, on an as-converted basis, if the holders of common stock were to receive dividends, other than dividends in the form of common stock.
 In accordance with ASC 260, a company is required to use the two-class method when computing EPS when a company has a security that qualifies as a "participating security."
-The two-class method is an earnings allocation formula that determines EPS for each class of common stock and participating security according to dividends declared (or accumulated) and participation rights in undistributed earnings to allocate to common stockholders, earnings are allocated to both common and participating securities based on their respective weighted-average shares outstanding for the period.
+The two-class method is an earnings allocation formula that determines EPS for each class of common stock and participating security according to dividends declared (or accumulated) and participation rights in undistributed earnings.
+In determining the amount of net earnings to allocate to common stockholders, earnings are allocated to both common and participating securities based on their respective weighted-average shares outstanding for the period.
 Diluted EPS for our common stock is computed using the more dilutive of the two-class method or the if-converted method.

 In accordance with ASC 260, securities are deemed to not be participating in losses if there is no obligation to fund such losses.
-For the three months ended April 30, 2015 and 2014, the unvested restricted stock awards and the Series A Convertible Preferred Stock were not deemed to be participating since there was a net loss from operations.
-As of April 30, 2015, there were 2,949,995 shares of preferred stock outstanding, each share is convertible into one share of our common stock.
-For the three months ended April 30, 2015 and 2014, the Series A Convertible Preferred Stock would have an anti-dilutive effect if included in diluted EPS and therefore, was not included in the calculation.
-As of April 30, 2015 and 2014, there were 59,307 and 29,698, respectively, unvested restricted shares of common stock outstanding that were excluded from the calculation as their effect would have been anti-dilutive.
+For the nine months ended October 31, 2015 and 2014, the unvested restricted stock awards and the Series A Convertible Preferred Stock were not deemed to be participating since there was a net loss from operations.
+As of October 31, 2015, there were 2,949,995 shares of preferred stock outstanding, each share is convertible into one share of our common stock.
+For the nine months ended October 31, 2015 and 2014, the Series A Convertible Preferred Stock would have an anti-dilutive effect if included in diluted EPS and therefore, was not included in the calculation.
+As of October 31, 2015 and 2014, there were 112,380 and 61,062, respectively, unvested restricted shares of common stock outstanding that were excluded from the diluted EPS calculation as their effect would have been anti-dilutive.